rvisharma/blog/src/blog/study-in-2021.md

 ## What is going to be my improvement area?

-I am interested in broad areas of whole software development but i work on frontend more as per my role.
-The list is huge and the whole idea of unknown-unknowns doesn’t keep me in peace and content.
+I am interested in broad areas of whole software development, but I work on front-end more during my daily dev work.
+The list is huge, and the whole idea of unknown-unknowns doesn’t keep me in peace and content.
 But time is limited and I want to start small and most importantly, be consistent.
 So I’m going to focus on specific areas first and then move onto other topics.

 ## January 2021 - Foundation